Scholarships

 E. Diversity Scholarship

-Value: Varying amounts up to tuition – Renewable
+Value: Varying amounts up to tuition – renewable

 Criteria: Class rank in upper 50% or 2.5 GPA or ACT composite 21 and comes from diverse background